FishlandicFishy/lexicring/archival/chongqing-interpretation.md

 * Response to "If I still see any student talking,"

 今は、日付に誘うましょう。
+* Next line of previous, "I will ask them out."
 * "Now, ask out for a date" in Japanese.
 Note that "date" as in date and time is used instead of the romantic one; this is intentional.

 Hark, bee, for thou art a swimming pool (length 30 metres)